Filipinos: Social classifications

 People who lived outside Manila, Cebu and the major Spanish posts were classified as such: 'Naturales' were Catholic Austronesians of the lowland and coastal towns.
 The un-Catholic Negritos and Austronesians who lived in the towns were classified as 'salvajes' (savages) or 'infieles' (the unfaithful).
-'Remontados' (Spanish for 'situated in the mountains') and 'tulisanes' (bandits) were indigenous Austronesians and Negritos who refused to live in towns and took to the hills, all of whom were considered to live outside the social order as Catholicism was a driving force in Spanish colonials everyday life, as well as determining social class in the colony.
+'Remontados' (Spanish for 'situated in the mountains') and 'tulisanes' (bandits) were indigenous Austronesians and Negritos who refused to live in towns and took to the hills, all of whom were considered to live outside the social order as Catholicism was a driving force in Spanish everyday life, as well as determining social class in the territory.
 People of pure Spanish descent living in the Philippines who were born in Spanish America were classified as 'americanos'.
 Mestizos and africanos born in Spanish America living in the Philippines kept their legal classification as such and usually came as indentured servants to the 'americanos'.
 The Philippine-born children of 'americanos' were classified as 'Ins'.
 The Philippine-born children of mestizos and Africanos from Spanish America were classified based on patrilineal descent.

 The term negrito was coined by the Spaniards based on their appearance.
 The word 'negrito' would be misinterpreted and used by future European scholars as an ethnoracial term in and of itself.
-Both Christianized negritos who lived in the colony and un-Christianized negritos who lived in tribes outside the colony were classified as 'negritos'.
+Both Christianized negritos who lived in the archipelago and un-Christianized negritos who lived in tribes outside were classified as 'negritos'.
 Christianized negritos who lived in Manila were not allowed to enter Intramuros and lived in areas designated for indios.

 A person of mixed Negrito and Austronesian ancestry were classified based on patrilineal descent; the father's ancestry determined a child's legal classification.
 If the father was 'negrito' and the mother was 'India' (Austronesian), the child was classified as 'negrito'.
 If the father was 'indio' and the mother was 'negrita', the child was classified as 'indio'.
-Persons of Negrito descent were viewed as being outside the social order as they usually lived in tribes outside the colony and resisted conversion to Christianity.
+Persons of Negrito descent were viewed as being outside the social order as they usually lived in tribes outside and resisted conversion to Christianity.